phaserjs/phaser/README.md

 * Phaser.World.centerX and Phaser.World.centerY only worked if the bounds had an origin of 0, 0.
 They now take into account the actual origin (thanks @fillmoreb #2353)
 * SoundManager.destroy now validates that context.close is a valid function before calling it (thanks @brianbunch #2355)
 * SoundManager.destroy doesn't close the context if it's being stored in PhaserGlobal (thanks @brianbunch #2356)
+* Fix typo in p2 BodyDebug.componentToHex that made most debug bodies appear reddish in color (thanks @englercj #2381)
+* Previously when a sprite was tinted and a new texture was loaded then the tint did not apply to the texture and the old tinted texture was used (thanks @CptSelewin #2383)

 ### Pixi Updates